bitovi/hatchify/docs/react-jsonapi/README.md

 # `@hatchifyjs/react-jsonapi`

-`@hatchifyjs/react-jsonapi` is an [NPM package](https://www.npmjs.com/package/@hatchifyjs/react-jsonapi) that takes [Schemas](../schema/README.md) and produces an API layer that your frontend can use for a JSONAPI backend.
+`@hatchifyjs/react-jsonapi` is an [NPM package](https://www.npmjs.com/package/@hatchifyjs/react-jsonapi) that takes [Schemas](../schema/README.md) and produces an API layer that your frontend can use for a JSON:API backend.

 ```ts
 import { hatchifyReactRest, createJsonapiClient } from "@hatchifyjs/react-jsonapi"